fetche-lab/GeneNetwork_24L/Data_processing/HS_rats/codes/HS_genotype_smoothing_2025.md

 * Defining proximal/distal SNPs per haplotype block and applying MAF > 20% greatly improved genotype clarity, enabling reliable identification of long haplotype runs.

-* Spurious recombinations (e.g., at Marker 25 and 41) often result from either mispositioned markers or poor-quality SNPs—these should be flagged for exclusion or correction.
+* Spurious recombinations often result from either mispositioned markers or poor-quality SNPs—these should be flagged for exclusion or correction.

 * Recombination smoothing is now the priority: count and analyze per-rat and per-marker recombination flips to identify poor-quality samples (e.g., erratic genotypes like in animal 57241-5) and overly disruptive markers.